 I meet Ami Warning during her stopover in Berlin in June where she played a gig together with her father.
 The bassist and full-time musician Wally Warning grew up in Aruba and brings a soulful touch to music making and shaped his daughter’s musical upbringing.
 “Family inspires me a lot”, Ami says over a Latte on a sunny morning in Berlin’s Prenzlauer Berg.
 One of the songs on the Mixtape is dedicated to her father.
 Simsalabim translates to a heart aching ballad wishing for a loved one to recover from a disease which renders one unable to help.

-Family also shapes the life of Ami outside of music.
+The family also shapes the life of Ami outside of music.
 During the pandemic she opened a Kiosk in her neighborhood in Munich together with her mother.
-“My father is very determined and a true musician, which I admire but my mother inspires me with other things.
+“My father is very determined and a true musician, which I admire, but my mother inspires me with other things.
 She has a giant heart and the lengths she goes through to make the customers happy are inspiring”, Ami says.

 While her father used to be, and continues to be a musical collaborator, Ami Warning made the conscious decision to follow her own path and started releasing her solo music at age 18.
 Back then the artist used to sing in English.
 Kurz vorm Ende der Welt is her second record in German.
 There is a certain warmth to the way Ami Warning sings in German.
 She manages to bend the otherwise often harsh and edgy sounding language over groovy soulful arrangements.
 On her self-produced record, she cracked the code of placement and minimal instrumentation, which gives the music as special touch and makes it flow more than one might expect from German language music.